The Great Wildebeest Migration

 Also, the Grumeti River does not have the volume of water that the Mara River has, and the crossings are not as spectacular.
 The herds graze their way northward, as they move toward the Maasai Mara in Kenya.
 This is a transborder event.

 Come August and the herds have made their way up to the northern Serengeti, and face their biggest challenge yet: the Mara River.
 This fast-moving river flows through the Maasai Mara into the Serengeti.
-And while the gushing murky waters are captivating, they are also possibly responsible for the largest death toll en route, killing many thousands of wildebeest.
+And while the gushing murky waters are captivating, they are also possibly responsible for the highest death toll en route, killing many thousands of wildebeest.
 Watch this dramatic video of a Mara River crossing.

 Sometimes the herds plunge en masse off steep banks in their desperate attempts to get across the river, or after being spooked by lions, and the fall alone will kill many individuals.
 Others drown as they are crushed by the sheer volume of panicking wildebeest trying to scramble up the equally steep banks on the other side.
 Every death means dinner for crocodiles, birds and fish – such is nature’s bounty.